MishaLaskin/rad/README.md

 ---
 **NOTE**

 The instructions for running code for the original Data Augmentations paper is given below.
-For instructions related to the CS 7643 Fall 2020 Final Project, please find the header [CS 7643 Fall 2020 Final Project](#cs-7643-fall-2020-project-reproducibility-instructions) below.
+For instructions related to the CS 7643 Fall 2020 Final Project, please find the header [CS 7643 Fall 2020 Project Reproducibility Instructions](#cs-7643-fall-2020-project-reproducibility-instructions) below.

 ---